Intel Core i5-12400 vs AMD Ryzen 5 5600X Face-Off: The Gaming Value Showdown

 Intel's chip pricing is an advantage, and the 600-series platform also has a clear connectivity advantage: With DDR5 and PCIe 5.0 on the menu, AMD's AM4 platform finds itself looking a bit long in the tooth, but Intel's new features do make for more expensive motherboards.
 DDR5 pricing is terrible, and we expect that to continue for some time.
 Fortunately, the 12400 is just as fast with DDR4 in the majority of tasks, and you can pick from plenty of cost-saving DDR4 motherboards.

 The Core i5-12400 comes with integrated graphics by default, though you can sacrifice those and save $25 with the Core i5-12400F.
-Meanwhile, you'll have to look to AMD's Ryzen 7 5600G APU if you want integrated graphics from Team Red, but that chip isn't really directly comparable to the 12400 in our performance benchmarks.
+Meanwhile, you'll have to look to AMD's Ryzen 5 5600G APU if you want integrated graphics from Team Red in this price range, but that chip isn't really directly comparable to the 12400 in our performance benchmarks.

 Gaming Benchmarks and Performance: Intel Core i5-12400 vs AMD Ryzen 5 5600X and Ryzen 5 5600G

 This article is an overview of our much more in-depth testing in our Intel Core i5-12400 review.
-We're focusing on our Windows 11 test results in this article, but given that the 12400 doesn't have integrated graphics, you should experience similar results in Windows 10.
+We're focusing on our Windows 11 test results in this article, but you should experience similar results in Windows 10.
 We also include tests with the Core i5-12400 with the power limits lifted and overclocked memory (again, head to the review for details).

 Below you can see the geometric mean of our gaming tests with the Core i5-12400 vs the Ryzen 5 5600X and Ryzen 5 5600G at 1080p and 1440p, with each resolution split into its own chart.
 Notably, these results aren't too important for the 5600G — the 5600G is designed to use its integrated graphics, not a discrete GPU, and easily beats the 12400 in every iGPU contest (You can see an example of that here).
 As per usual, we're testing with an Nvidia GeForce RTX 3090 to reduce GPU-imposed bottlenecks as much as possible, and differences between test subjects will shrink with lesser cards or higher resolutions.